cryostatio/cryostatio.github.io/guides/_subsections/startstop-a-recording.md

       </p>
       <p>
         <i>To Disk</i>: Use this parameter to specify whether to write data to
-        disk while recording.
+        your JVM container's disk while recording.
 By default, this parameter is true.
       </p>
       <p>
         <i>Maximum Size</i>: Use this parameter to specify the maximum size of